-^bThis assumes that most of the mass of a settlement is radiation shielding.
-If you take the mass of Ceres, the largest asteroid with perhaps 1/3 of the total mass of all asteroids, and divide by the mass of shielding needed for each square meter of space settlement living space, you get the factor indicated.
-The spread is due to differing assumptions about how much shielding is needed.
+^cThis assumes that most of the mass of a settlement is radiation shielding.
+The mass of Ceres, the largest asteroid, divided by the mass of shielding needed for each square meter of space settlement living space, produces the factor indicated.
+The spread is due to uncertainties in shielding mass needed and the mass of Ceres.
+The more accessible Near Earth Objects (NEOs) has a mass of about 10^{-5} of the asteroid belt and could give us a starting point of about one percent of the Earth's surface area.